 Sumana could not, however, feel reassured.
 “I wish I was nice to her,” she spoke softly, as if she was talking to herself.

 “Stop, you should not feel guilty like this.
 Recognizing something about a person and admitting it is just as important.
 Do you know how many people cannot or will not even see that?”
 And then, he said, in an effort to lighten the air, “You made me a drunk and a flirt in your letter,” bringing his face close to hers.

 Sumana bit her tongue, squinted and smiled, leaning on his chest.

 The phone rang.

-“Pch, bummer,” he said, as went and picked up the phone.
-He listened for a couple of minutes, and said, “Oh, no!
-I am so sorry. … Sure, I will tell her. … take care,” and hung up.
-He turned to Sumana.
+“Pch, bummer,” he said, went and picked up the phone.
+He listened and said, “Oh, no!
+I am so sorry.
+Yes.
+I will tell her.
+You take care,” hung up and looked at Sumana.

 Her face fell.
 She was staring at the paper in her hand.
 She kept circling the phrase “the Lord Siva Commands” mechanically.

-Siva Rao walked back to her, sat next to her and said, “Attayya garu suffered a heart attack last night.
-They are still conducting tests, no need to worry about, he said.
+Siva Rao walked up to her, sat next to her, and said, “Attayya garu suffered a heart attack last night.
+They are conducting tests, no need to worry, he said.
 She may not need surgery.”

-She could barely see the words the Lord Siva Commands through the film of tears that gathered in her eyes.
+Sumana said not a word.
+She could barely see the words Lord Siva Commands through a film of tears gathered in her eyes.
 Suddenly, she grabbed her husband’s hand and said in a husky voice, “Let us perform Satyanarayana puja.”

 The links for Telugu versions on Telugu thulika: